Ch0p1k3/PathPlanningAlgorithms-Dijkstra-Astar-/README.md

     * Tag "grid" describes your map, where each line is separated by a "line" tag.
 "0" is free cell, "1" is obstruction.
   * Tag "algorithm" describes the algrithm options.
     * "searchtype" - the type of the search.
 Arguments are "dijkstra" or "astar".
 Dijkstra and A* algorithm, respectively.
     * "metrictype" - the heuristic for A* algorithm.
 There are: "diagonal", "manhattan", "euclidean", "chebyshev".
-We have two constants c_hv=1 - horizontal / vertical step weight, c_d=\sqrt{2} - diagonal step weight.
+We have two constants c_hv=1 - horizontal / vertical step weight, c_d=square root of 2 - diagonal step weight.
       * Diagonal heuristic formula: c_hv * |dx - dy| + c_d * min(dx, dy)
       * Manhattan heuristic formula: c_hv * (dx + dy)
       * Euclidian heuristic formula: с_hv * sqrt(dx * dx + dy * dy)